dspringuel-va/blog-posts/estimation-and-planning/README.md

 This is a post on research that I did about R&D's estimation and planning process for hackathon in Feb 2018.

 ## Motivations
-There has been a few things that bothered me for a while now related to our estimation and planning process in R&D.
+There has been a few things that bothered me for a while related to our estimation and planning process in R&D.

 ### Having only three estimate sizes doesn't feel enough.
 I feel that having only three sizes makes the estimation really fuzzy.
 Furthermore, I would say 4 stories out of 5 were always estimated at 2, even though they were really different.
 I think that some refinement in the size 2 would be possible.